PeterZhouSZ/Adversarial-Single-Image-SVBRDF-Estimation-with-Hybrid-Training/README.md

 ```
 --name:

-your experiment name
+	experiment name

 --dataroot:

 	path of test dataset

 --MyTest: ['ALL_4D','ALL_5D']

 	ALL_4D: output four feature maps

 	ALL_5D: output four feature maps + rerendered images using estimated feature maps and light position given single input images

 --which_epoch:

-the name of checkpoint to load
+	which checkpoint to load

 --mode: ['Syn', 'Real']

-Syn: show both ground truth and estimated results
+	Syn: save both ground truth and estimated results

-Real: only show estimated results
+	Real: only save estimated results

 --savename:

 	the folder name where results are saved

 --savelight_to_multi:

 	save estimated light position into multiple .txt files (each file for each test image)

 --savelight_to_one:

 	save estimated light position into single .txt files (one file for all test images)

 ```